vexip-ui/vexip-ui/docs/demos/number-input/basis/desc.en-US.md

 ### Basis Usage

-Enter numbers directly, or use the controls on the left to add or subtract.
+Enter numbers directly, or use the controls on the right to add or subtract.